ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

 ## Related Content
 {: #ha-auto-scale-related-content}

-For more information on Auto scale, instance templates, and instance groups, see [Creating an instance group for auto scaling](/docs/vpc?topic=vpc-creating-auto-scale-instance-group).
+For more information about Auto scale, instance templates, and instance groups, see [Creating an instance group for auto scaling](/docs/vpc?topic=vpc-creating-auto-scale-instance-group).

 For a detailed example, watch the video [Don't let load be the reason for the 404 error](https://video.ibm.com/channel/23944579/video/mv8ajs){: external}